 subject, thought that there might be something worth investigating in

 the many reports of the paranormal.
-Although the research never
+Although his research post never

 materialized my friend spent some time in Edinburgh improving his